IDI-Systems/git-template-repo/README.md

 ### Tests

-Tests can be ran with [pytest](https://docs.pytest.org/en/7.1.x/).
-Hatch scripts are included as well and will run `pytest` as well as `flake8`.
+Tests can be ran with [pytest](https://docs.pytest.org/).
+Hatch scripts are included for linting and testing.

 ```
+# Lint
+$ hatch run lint:all

-# Current Python version
+# Test with current Python version
-$ hatch run test
+$ hatch run full
-# All Python versions
+# Test with all Python versions
-$ hatch run test:test
+$ hatch run test:full
 ```